 Capability - Guides and training sessions

-A recent blog highlighted the Futures Toolkit, a guide that outlines how and when 12 Futures techniques can be used to help government decision makers develop policies and strategies that are resilient to future change.
+A recent blog about making sense of the future highlighted the Futures Toolkit, a guide that outlines how and when 12 Futures techniques can be used to help government decision makers develop policies and strategies that are resilient to future change.
 This toolkit is helping to embed strategic long-term thinking into government policy and strategy development.

 Our training sessions complement the Toolkit.
 There are introductory sessions that you can book from 20 minutes to an hour, a half day training session on Horizon Scanning, and a full day session on the Toolkit.